 Anything they can hide in, chew on or climb on is perfect for them.
-This is why their favorite toys would be shoe-boxes and cardboards.
-You can always buy them toys from the pet shop, but be careful: some of the toys that claim to be for a certain pet can actually be dangerous for him.
-Please ask a vet or make a little research about toys before you get to buy one.
+This is why their favorite toys are shoe-boxes and cardboards.
+You can always buy them toys from the pet shop, but be careful as some of the toys that claim to be for certain pets can actually be dangerous for them.
+Please ask a vet or do a little research on your own about those toys before you buy one.

 Generally speaking, it is not difficult at all to make a pet happy.
 Particularly, guinea pigs are even more susceptible to feeling good when they are given what they need.

-Never forget your little guinea pig is very sensitive to anything.
-He can get depressed easily, so try to put some effort into your relationship and everything will be good.
+Never forget that your little guinea pigs are very sensitive to anything.
+They can get depressed easily, so try to put some effort into building your relationship with them and everything will be good.
+Best of luck!

 Donnelly, T. M., Rodent Husbandry and Care, Purdue University, 2007.

 White, W. J., Balk, M. W., Lang, C. M., Use of cage space by guineapigs, 1989.